 Australian bull rider severely injured at college rodeo

+In this Thursday, June 15, 2017, photo, Odessa College bull rider Bradie Gray gets stomped in the chest after being thrown during the College National Finals Rodeo in Casper, Wyo.
 Odessa College coach C.J.
-Aragon says Bradie Gray suffered broken ribs, a bruised aorta and collapsed lungs after a bull threw him and stepped on his chest during competition Thursday night at the Casper Events Center.
-Aragon tells the Casper Star Tribune that Gray had no pulse when he arrived at the Wyoming Medical Center.
+Aragon said Gray, from Australia, suffered broken ribs, a bruised aorta and collapsed lungs after a bull threw him and stepped on his chest during competition Thursday night at the Casper Events Center.

 Add your comments below